Skip to content

 Crates.io Documentation Build Status License: MIT

 Finance Query is a Rust library, CLI, and server for financial data, inspired by the popular yfinance Python library.
-It provides access to real-time quotes, historical charts, technical analysis, and financial statements primarily from Yahoo Finance.
+It provides access to real-time quotes, historical charts, technical analysis, and financial statements from Yahoo Finance (default) and additional providers via a multi-provider architecture.

 A free hosted API is available at finance-query.com — no setup required!